VinayBanakar/Renovare/scheduler/README.md

 TODO:
 * Ticket inflation mechanism amongst untrusted peers?
 * Current Ticket tranfer methods used in distributed systems?
+* Should OS schedulers (which are predominantly fair share) change to cater special workloads like HPC/ML? if so how?
+* How fast should the timer interrupt (HZ) be based on the kind of workload (especially with lot of VMs)?
+(100-1000) power saving vs performance https://lwn.net/Articles/145973/
+>> See hrtimers https://www.kernel.org/doc/Documentation/timers/hrtimers.txt and dynamic ticks (allows system to run at full HZ during load, and skips ticks when possible while idle).
+* A tool to interpret meaningful stuff from /proc/sched_debug

 * MLFQ in Go
 * Lottery/Stride scheduling in Go?